 Various Rx beam number scenarios

 At UE side, the L1-RSRPs of the Tx beams in Set B are measured by different Rx beams, the AI/ML model takes as input the measurement result and further outputs the index of the best Tx beam (Tx/Rx beam pair).
 Specifically, the AI/ML model is trained to learn the distributions and some other statistical characteristics of the L1-RSRPs.
-However, as the number of Rx beams change, the Rx beam pattern will change accordingly.
-In this way, the rule that the AI/ML model has previously learned becomes inapplicable as the number of Rx beams changes.
-Take two cases for example, Case 1 has four Rx beams and Case 2 has eight Rx beams.
+However, as the number elements of each Rx beam change, the Rx beam pattern will change accordingly.
+In this way, the rule that the AI/ML model has previously learned becomes inapplicable as the number elements of each Rx beam change.
+Take two cases for example, Case 1 has four Rx beams with 2 elements and Case 2 has eight Rx beams with 4 elements.
+For both cases 2 panels are assumed.
 Figure 9 depicts the distribution of the L1-RSRP in both cases.